APAX PARTNERS & WARBURG PINCUS take majority stake in INMARSAT

 A high-profile financial consortium comprising Apax Partners, Warburg Pincus, Canada Pension Plan Investment Board (CPPIB), and Ontario Teachers' Pension Plan (OTPP) has completed the public-to-private take-private acquisition of satellite communications pioneer Inmarsat.
 This all-cash offer, which was unanimously recommended by Inmarsat’s board of directors, delivered a significant 27% premium over the preceding share price, comfortably outbidding a prior acquisition proposal made by EchoStar.
 The institutional buyout secured critical early momentum by gaining the formal backing of hedge fund Lansdowne Partners, Inmarsat’s largest shareholder, which committed its 11.4% equity stake to the transaction.
 The investment thesis represents a premier, large-scale infrastructure and TMT platform buyout, meticulously designed to capitalize on Inmarsat’s strategic supremacy within the global satellite communications sector.
 By transitioning the asset into private ownership following an exhaustive due diligence process, the consortium establishes full control over a highly resilient, globally distributed network infrastructure characterized by strong cash-generation capabilities.
 The post-closing strategic rationale centers on deploying an extensive corporate restructuring and operational reorganization plan engineered to maximize capital efficiency, streamline technical workflows, and improve overall profitability.

-INMARSAT, which reported an EBITDA margin of LOGIN in 2018, is valued in this transaction at an EV/EBITDA multiple of LOGIN, representing a LOGIN to the average currently observed in the TMT (Tech, Media, Telecom) sector (13.3x).
+INMARSAT, which reported an EBITDA margin of LOGIN in 2018, is valued in this transaction at an EV/EBITDA multiple of LOGIN, a level LOGIN than the average currently observed in the TMT (Tech, Media, Telecom) sector (14.8x).

 Note that this data is based on contribution from our growing community, composed of M&A and Private Equity professionals, and has been verified by our team to ensure its accuracy.